steffchep/popup-js/README.md

 # popup-js
 a simple popup module for use with requirejs and similar

+It genreates a popup that responds to key clicks as well as enter (confirm) or ESC (abort)

 Just clone the repo and copy css and js to your project

 **Usage:**